InstituteforDiseaseModeling/covasim/README.rst

 Requirements
 ============

 Python 3.7-3.9 (64-bit).
-(Note: Python 2.7 and Python 3.10 are not supported, the latter being due to `Numba <https://numba.pydata.org/>`_ not supporting python 3.10)
+(Note: Python 2.7 and Python 3.10 are not supported, the latter being due to `Numba <https://numba.pydata.org/>`_ not supporting Python 3.10 at the time of writing.)

 We also recommend, but do not require, installing Covasim in a virtual environment.
 For more information, see documentation for e.g. Anaconda_.